lifting-bits/mcsema/docs/Limitations.md

 ## Control Flow Recovery

-Mcsema is desiged to translate compiler-generated binaries.
+Mcsema is designed to translate compiler-generated binaries.
 It will probably not handle packed, encrypted, or otherwise obfuscated code.

 ## Code / Data / Constant mismatches